I’m always amazed at the obsession most people have about dog food protein.

 - Valine

-Proteins are manufactured by a dog’s cells in a step-by-step, assembly line fashion.
-If just one amino acid is lacking, the entire process shuts down.
+Protein chains are manufactured by a dog’s cells in a step-by-step, assembly-line fashion — and if just one amino acid is lacking, the entire process shuts down.

-Now, trying to judge a dog food strictly by the amount of protein it contains can be very misleading.
+Trying to judge a dog food by the amount of protein alone can be misleading.

-So, how can you improve the odds a product will meet a dog’s amino acid needs?
+So, how can you improve the odds a dog food will meet your pet’s amino acid needs?

-But the right combination of vegetable proteins can also satisfy a dog’s amino acid needs.
+Well, even though the right combination of vegetable proteins can be made to satisfy a dog’s amino acid needs, animal protein naturally contains a more favorable mix of essential amino acids.